 Like walking your dog, try and feed them early.
-This then allows them to settle in their den for the night and possibly snooze.
+This allows them to settle in their den for the night and possibly snooze.

 Provide a safe and comfortable place at home on Halloween.

-Many pets don’t like Halloween, so the best thing you can do is keep them well out of harm’s way.
+Many pets don’t like Halloween, so the best thing you can do is keep them out of harm’s way.
 Make a “hideaway” or den in a room far away from the windows and doors.
-This could be their crate with some blankets on top and maybe a nice smelly jumper or pair of socks of yours as a comforter.
+This could be their crate with some blankets on top and maybe a lovely smelly jumper or pair of socks of yours as a comforter.

 Put on the radio or TV.

 Halloween usually brings fireworks of some sort which can be scary to the dog.
-Try and put the TV on at a slightly louder volume than normal to drown the noise.
+Try and put the TV on at a slightly louder volume than usual to drown the noise.
 If you have Alexa, there is a skill called “calm my dog” worth looking into.
 Similarly, if you have amazon prime, you get “Through a dog ear” to help.

 Ensure that your dog is not left alone in the garden